-- 14. Keep the handles dry, clean and free of oil or fuel mixture. - 15.
-Operate the chain saw only in well ventilated areas. - 16.
-Do not operate a chain saw in a tree unless specifically trained to do so. - 17.
-All chain saw service, other than the items listed in the Owner's Manual maintenance instructions, should be performed by competent chain saw service personnel.
-(E.g., if improper tools are used to remove the flywheel, or if an improper tool is used to hold the flywheel in order to remove the clutch, structural damage to the flywheel could occur which could subsequently cause the flywheel to burst). - 18.
-Avoid kickback.
-Kickback is the upward motion of the guide bar which occurs when the saw chain at the nose of the guide bar contacts an object.
-Kickback can lead to dangerous loss of control of the chain saw.
+- Do not operate a chain saw in a tree unless you have been specifically trained to do so. - 16.
+All chain saw service, other than the items listed in the owner's manual maintenance instructions, should be performed by competent chain saw service personnel.
+(For example, if improper tools are used to remove the flywheel or if an improper tool is used to hold the flywheel in order to remove the clutch structural damage to the flywheel could occur and could subsequently cause the flywheel to burst.) - When transporting your chain saw, use the appropriate guide bar scabbard. - Reduced kickback bars and reduced kickback chains are designed to reduce the risk of kickback injury.
+Ask your STIHL dealer about these devices.